 In the end, I wound up designing the roof myself—as I was building it, no less—which consists of three simple gables with a very low (1:12) pitch.
 To be honest, if I could have built it the way I really wanted, the roof would be flat, but that would have been a major construction challenge that didn't seem to be worth the cost or effort.

 I've had more than a few people offer recommendations about making the house easier to resell.
 Some of these folks simply forget this is absolutely my last home, and as such, why should I care one bit about resale value?
 Usually, once that sinks in, they get it.
 Others give me that "you're so naive, let me 'splain things" smirk as they rattle off a laundry list of reasons why I need to do things differently because they understand the market and the statistical chances that I'll move again, etcetera, etcetera, blah blah blah.
-These people don't/won't hear what I'm saying: I will be here until I die.
-Full stop.
+These people don't/won't hear what I'm saying: I will die here.